audreyfeldroy/complexity/docs/tutorial.rst

 Your site is now live!
 Go to the URL that `alotofeffort` prints out after it finishes uploading.

-Point your domain name at that URL, and you'll be done.
+Point your domain name at that URL, and you'll be done!